orianferreira/orianferreira/README.md

 ### Hi, you can call me Rian or Rianzinho 🥶🥵

-- 🌱 I'm currently learning java web development at Generation Brasil.
+- 🌱 I'm currently learning Java web development at Generation Brasil.
 - 📫 How to reach me: brianalmeida998@gmail.com

 <div align="center">